 Application Process

 We are delighted that you are interested in the Waldorf School of Lexington!
-The steps below outline our application process for nursery, kindergarten, and grades 1–8.
+The steps below outline our application process for Forest School Program, Nursery, Kindergarten, and Grades 1–8.

 1. Learn more about us: discover why parents choose WSL and browse our FAQs.